VictorVation/DMCalc/README.md

 Given three integers *b*, *e*, and *m*, calculates the remainder of a number *b* raised to the power *e* modulo *m*.
 Useful for doing cryptography exercises by hand.

 ## About
+Created by [Victor Szeto](http://victorszeto.com) and [Timothy Tong](http://timothytong.com).
 Based on the iOS app of the same name by [Timothy Tong](https://itunes.apple.com/us/app/discrete-math-calculator/id846170613).

-Any questions?
-Contact Victor at dmcalc at myfullname.com, or Tim at timothykytong at gmail.
+Any questions, suggestions, comments, or concerns?
+You can reach us by email at: me at victorszeto.com, and me at timothytong.com.